 Another reason in the area of tools that may cause delays in delivering subsequent versions of your application is the lack of proper code management.
 This may be an area that you have not paid enough attention to before.
 You must remember that the code that is created while writing the application is stored in the so-called code repository.
 The code repository should be divided into branches, which are these separate paths where you keep, for example, specific features.
 Note that the code is not kept linear.

 How to do it right?

 Imagine a situation where one developer makes a change and saves to a repository a code that is not split into branches.
-The second developer makes another change, saves it, then third, fourth, fifth.
+The second developer makes another change and saves it, then the third, fourth, and fifth.
 And now if we want to release a new version of the application, we must synchronize the work of all developers.

 Organizing the repository and dividing it into branches is extremely important and you should pay attention to it.
 This should be the standard these days, but in many companies, if you use a code repository such as Github or Bitbucket it is not necessarily done properly.